klaidliadon/umbrella-content/en/information/backing-up/advanced/s_accidental-file-deletion.md

 Several programs can restore access to recently deleted files, such as Recuva for Windows.

-TestDisk and PhotoRec by [CGSecurity] (www.cgsecurity.org/) offer free, open-source data recovery for Linux, Mac, and Windows.
+TestDisk and PhotoRec by [CGSecurity](www.cgsecurity.org/) offer free, open-source data recovery for Linux, Mac, and Windows.

-(Learn how to use [Recuva] (umbrella://lesson/recuva) in our tool guide.)
+(Learn how to use [Recuva](umbrella://lesson/recuva) in our tool guide.)

 # Recovery tips